onlinehub0808/-smart-contract-best-practices/README.md

 - Deploy on the public testnet with substantial testing and bug bounties
 - Exhaustive testing should allow various players to interact with the contract at volume
 - Deploy on the mainnet in beta, with limits to the amount at risk

+<a name="bounties"></a>

+### Bug Bounty Programs

+Some tips for running bounty programs:

+- Decide which currency will bounties be distributed in (BTC and/or ETH)
+- Decide on an estimated total budget for bounty rewards
+- From the budget, determine three tiers of rewards:
+  - smallest reward you are willing to give out
+  - highest reward that's usually awardable
+  - an extra range to be awarded in case of very severe vulnerabilities
+- Determine who the bounty judges are (3 may be ideal typically)
+- Lead developer should probably be one of the bounty judges
+- When a bug report is received, the lead developer, with advice from judges, should evaluate the severity of the bug
+- Work at this stage should be in a private repo, and the issue filed on Github
+- If it's a bug that should be fixed, in the private repo, a developer should write a test case, which should fail and thus confirm the bug
+- Developer should implement the fix and ensure the test now passes; writing additional tests as needed
+- Show the bounty hunter the fix; merge the fix back to the public repo is one way
+- Determine if bounty hunter has any other feedback about the fix
+- Bounty judges determine the size of the reward, based on their evaluation of both the *likelihood* and *impact* of the bug.
+- Keep bounty participants informed throughout the process, and then strive to avoid delays in sending them their reward

+For an example of the three tiers of rewards, see [Ethereum's Bounty Program](https://bounty.ethereum.org):

+> The value of rewards paid out will vary depending on severity of impact.
+Rewards for minor 'harmless' bugs start at 0.05 BTC.
+Major bugs, for example leading to consensus issues, will be rewarded up to 5 BTC.
+Much higher rewards are possible (up to 25 BTC) in case of very severe vulnerabilities.

 ##### Automatic Deprecation